Home - Holt Ancestry History Wills Annals Sources

 There appears to have been two prominent families with the name of HOLT in England.

-The Holtes of Aston , Warwickshire, whose estates were situated near Birmingham.
-Sir Charles Holte, a personal friend of King Charles I, who built the mansion known as Aston Hall, at which place he entertained the king after the disasterous battle of Edge Hill.
-I have been unable to link the Holtes of Aston and the Holts of Grizzlehurst as yet.
+The Holtes of Aston in Warwickshire, whose estates were situated near Birmingham.
+An Aristocratic family.
+Sir Charles Holte, a personal friend of King Charles I, who built the mansion known as Aston Hall, where he entertained the king after the disasterous battle of Edge Hill.
+Sir Thomas Holte was 12x great grandson of King Edward I of England.
+A distinct branch not connected to the Holts of Stubley and Grizlehurst.

 Translated from the inscription on the momument to Sir John Holt, Chief Justice of all England, born 1642 died 1710.